-The iPhone and iPad tend to slow down as they gradually get clogged up with unwanted files and apps.
-In this article, we explain how to clean out the cache, junk and memory-clogging files on your device, which should it turn get it to run faster.
+Over time, iPhones and iPads tend to slow down as they get clogged up with unwanted files and apps.
+You can give your device a little speed boost by clearing out the junk and memory-clogging files on your device.
+In this article we explain how to clean out the cache, which should get your iPhone or iPad running faster once more.

 How to clear the cache on an iPhone or iPad

 As we said above one of the biggest problems can be browser cache.
 Luckily, deleting the cache in Safari is simple.

 - Open Settings, scroll down until you find Safari, then select it to open the next menu.

 - Scroll down and tap ‘Clear History and Website Data’.

 - In the popup, tap ‘Clear History and Data’ to confirm.

 Note that this will log you out of any websites you’ve currently signed into, so make sure you know your passwords.

 How to close apps to free up RAM

 There was a time when force quitting an app was considered a great way to free up RAM on your iPhone or iPad.
 This may still be helpful, but it’s no longer recommended that you close background apps.
 However if you want to try it, as it may help if a particular app is causing your device to slow down here’s what to do: